Everest Base Camp Trek in February: Guide, Tips & Itinerary

 The weather in the mountains is always unpredictable.
 Even when the forecast is clear, always be prepared for something colder and wetter than anticipated.
 The weather ‘up there’ at EBC will be prone to storms, rain and snow, and other quick unexpected weather changes.

-Let a Professional Guide you
+Always Go With a Professional Guide

 If you’re travelling alone, it is always better you have company especially during winter trekking to EBC.
 We will accompany you throughout the trail and help you with whatever you need all the way to EBC and back!